 Tech Support says

 @Cathy: You’ve got a couple of options here that should do the job and be plenty safe for the piece.
-The first is to apply Phantom Aerosol.
-I use this product a lot in my home because I mostly have hardwood floors and Phantom doesn’t make a mess following proper use.
-It’s unique in that it goes on dry and it’s also odorless.
-This makes it perfect for sensitive situations which require something that can be applied cleanly.
-For an aerosol, this is the best.
+The first is to apply FS MP Aerosol.
+I use this product a lot in my home because I mostly have hardwood floors and FS MP is well suited for the job because it will “penetrate” any wood treated reaching the developing stages.
+For a fast fix that works where applied, this is the best option.

 dan says